 We use the ISS Fund Voting data to measure mutual funds' voting behavior.
-Starting from 2003, ISS records the votes cast by individual mutual funds and exchange traded funds (ETFs) at shareholder meetings for the majority of publicly traded U.S. firms.
-We link the ISS data by fund-year to the CRSP Mutual Fund Database, requiring that all sample funds be U.S. equity funds with at least \$10 million in assets under management.
-We define a passively managed index fund as a fund with fund flag "D" in the CRSP Mutual Fund Database, and we classify all other mutual funds as active funds.
-Table I reports summary statistics for all funds in our sample from 2004 to 2018.
-Relative to active funds, index funds are less numerous (approximately 4,000 fund-years versus 25,000 fund-years) and more diversified (309 stocks versus 98 stocks) with more assets under management (\$2.6B
+Starting from 2003, ISS records the votes cast by individual mutual funds and exchange-traded funds (ETFs) at shareholder meetings for the majority of publicly traded U.S. firms.10 We link the ISS data by fund-year to the CRSP Mutual Fund Database, requiring that all sample funds be U.S. equity funds with at least \$10 million in assets under management.
+We define a passively managed index fund as a fund with fund flag "D" in the CRSP Mutual Fund Database, and we classify all other mutual funds as active funds.11 Table I reports summary statistics for all funds in our sample from 2004 to 2018.
+Relative to active funds, index funds are less numerous (approximately 4,000 fund-years vs. 25,000 fund-years) and more diversified (308 vs. 98 stocks) with more assets under management (\$2.6B vs. \$1.6B) and

-&lt;sup>10One potential challenge for studies of fund voting is that funds incorporated as a trust, such as SPY and QQQ, are not subject to NP-X reporting requirements.
-As such, their voting data is not publicly reported anywhere.
-None of the Russell 2000 index funds are incorporated as trusts, so our voting results for Russell funds are not affected by the omission of this data.
+10One potential challenge for studies of fund voting is that funds incorporated as a trust, such as SPY and QQQ, are not subject to NP-X reporting requirements.
+As such, their voting data are not publicly reported anywhere.
+None of the Russell 2000 index funds is incorporated as trusts, so our voting results for Russell funds are not affected by the omission of these data.
 We thank Tara Bhandari and Amy Edwards at the Securities and Exchange Commission for helpful conversations on this topic.

-&lt;sup>11In CRSP, a fund with flag D is a "pure index fund" whose "objective is to match the total investment performance of a publicly recognized securities market index."
-In unreported tests, we classify funds according to their fund name or their active share (Petajisto, 2009) and all results are similar.
+11In CRSP, a fund with flag D is a "pure index fund" whose "objective is to match the total investment performance of a publicly recognized securities market index."
+In unreported tests, we classify funds according to their fund name or their active share (Petajisto, 2009), and all results are similar.

-vs 1.6B and lower expense ratios (0.47% vs 1.14%).
+lower expense ratios (0.47% vs. 1.14%).

-We use Russell Index membership lists provided directly by Russell, and we match this data to firm and stock-level data from CRSP and Compustat.
-We measure fund holdings by combining the CRSP mutual fund holdings database with the Thomson Reuters S12 database.
-Finally, we add data on managerial compensation from Execucomp and on governance measures from ISS and BoardEx.
-All variables are defined in Appendix A.
+We use Russell Index membership lists directly provided by Russell, and we match these data to firm and stock-level data from CRSP and Compustat.12 We measure fund holdings by combining the CRSP mutual fund holdings database with the Thomson Reuters S12 database.13 Finally, we add data on managerial compensation from Execucomp and on governance measures from ISS and BoardEx.
+Appendix A defines all variables.